-The Company's diversity commitments made in the Corporate Responsibility Strategy 2020 are listed below.
+The Company's progress against the diversity commitments made in the Corporate Responsibility Strategy 2020 is listed below.

-TARGET MEASURE PROGRESS TOWARDS ACHIEVING TARGET Achieving Gender Equity At least 40% of executive and senior manager positions to be held by women 40% women (Executive Senior Managers) 2020 Sourcing and retention of key female talent remains a critical focus, particularly for female executives.
-We are currently building multi-year plans to support the health of our succession pipelines.
-At the end of FY17, women comprise 29% at senior leadership/executive.
-No salary or wage gap between male and female team members of equivalent positions on a per-hour rate at all levels of the company, with a step change improvement in closing any gaps by the end of FY17 No salary/ wage gap by 2020 In December 2016 we completed phase one of the Pay Parity Project.
-Over 17,600 salaries were reviewed and the pay gap between male and female team members carrying out like-for-like roles was reduced to 0.5%.
-A further review is now underway for all remaining managers and senior leaders, which will be completed by September 2017.
-We are committed that gender is not a factor in the decisions we make in regards to how we reward our team members.
-Embracing our Diversity 100% of those responsible for hiring new team members to have completed unconscious bias training 100% of hiring managers to have completed training by 2020 Pilot completed in FY17 with a view to develop this further for senior leaders and all managers with responsibility for hiring decisions.
-We are currently working with a number of external providers to identify a scalable approach for rollout in FY18.
-Continue the focus of driving cultural diversity, with a commitment that by 2020 the Woolworths Group team that will truly reflect the community we serve No measure has yet been determined We are working to determine how to effectively capture and map ethnicity data so that store team members reflect the communities they are serving.
+TARGET MEASURE PROGRESS TOWARDS ACHIEVING TARGET Achieving Gender Equity At least 40% of executive and senior manager positions to be held by women 40% women (Executive Senior Managers) 2020 Sourcing and retention of key female talent remains a critical focus, particularly for senior executives.
+We are currently building multi-year plans to support the health of our succession pipelines and we have various initiatives underway to improve the working environment in order to attract and retain high performing women.
+This includes updating our parental leave policy and providing more flexible working arrangements At the end of FY18, women comprise 32% of senior leadership/executive roles No salary or wage gap between male and female team members of equivalent positions on a per-hour rate at all levels of the company, with a step change improvement in closing any gaps by the end of FY17 No salary/ wage gap by 2020 A further step change was achieved in the Pay Parity Project with phase two completed in September 2017.
+This resulted in an additional 545 team members receiving a salary increase.
+This means that the pay gap between male and female team members carrying out like for like roles has decreased to 0.41% Embracing our Diversity 100% of those responsible for hiring new team members to have completed unconscious bias training 100% of hiring managers to have completed training by 2020 Building off a pilot program in FY17, we launched inclusive leadership workshops targeted at senior leaders and all managers with responsibility for hiring decisions.
+The training is designed to help leaders develop constructive and inclusive behaviours to truly leverage the diversity of their teams to drive business growth through higher engagement, higher innovation and greater productivity.
+Over 420 leaders have completed the training to date.
+In the next phase, we will roll out this training to career levels 2 and 3 Continue the focus of driving cultural diversity, with a commitment that by 2020 the Woolworths Group team that will truly reflect the community we serve No measure has yet been determined We are working to determine how to effectively capture and map ethnicity data so that store team members reflect the communities they are serving.
 We are currently piloting an approach within one of our businesses.
 If successful, we will expand with a view to leveraging across the group by FY19.
-Supporting Aboriginal & Torres Strait Isla nder Employment Proportion of Indigenous team members to equal Federal Government Employment Parity contract.
-Once achieved, 2% of our store operations team members will be Indigenous 2% store operations team - 2020 Since launching our Indigenous employment 'Resourcing the Future' Program in December 2015, we have placed 9521 Indigenous Australian jobseekers into permanent part-time employment across 3281 stores.
-In addition we have also seen a significant increase in the number of direct applications through our mainstream recruitment process.
-Proportion of Indigenous Graduates to equal Federal Government Employment Parity contract.
-Once achieved, 2% of our graduates will be Indigenous 2% Graduates - 2020 We are developing an Indigenous talent development strategy that is based on the success of our Indigenous employment 'Resourcing the Future' Program.
-For our FY19 Graduate Program, we will proactively work with external partners to develop a targeted approach to attract and develop Indigenous graduates.
-Creating Opportunities for all Achieve Gold Tier employer status in Australian Workplace Equality Index (AWEI) for Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) inclusion Gold Tier Employer - 2020 In FY17, Woolworths Group received Participating Employer Status for our first submission as part of the Australian Workplace Equality Index (AWEI).
-We will continue our partnership with Pride in Diversity, who will assist us with key projects on our "pathway to gold".
+In an effort to reflect the culturally diverse communities we serve, Woolworths has implemented a program in partnership with Community Corporate to provide employment opportunities for displaced refugees from Syria and the Middle East and contribute to successful settlements.
+During FY18, three refugee programs were successfully completed, with a 100% employment conversion rate - all 45 refugees are now employed in our Metro and supermarket stores